 - Take the pan off the heat and stir in the yoghurt, chives, paprika and cumin.

 - Mix well, then season to taste with salt & pepper.

 - Spoon mixture into a pie/suitable oven proof dish.

 - Tear the filo pastry sheets into 3 long strips, then loosely scrunch up each strip and place on top of the salmon filling.

-- Spray pastry scrunches generously with olive oil spray.
+- Spray pastry scrunches generously with rapeseed oil spray.

 - Bake in oven for 10-15 minutes, or until golden and crispy.

 - Serve with lemon wedges and vegetable sides.